dislux-hapfyl/pynksh/README.md

 # pynksh

-shell functions that wrap python syntax

-a small tool to write less but more python

-the IDE is a shell function builder because it sources the shell functions before running the commands.
 A different way to manipulate text using Tkinter, Python and Shell together.

+basicly shell functions that wrap python syntax as a small tool to write less but more python

+the IDE is a shell function builder because it sources the shell functions before running the commands using subprocess.

 ## How to operate